 How Do You Buy Stocks?

 After you have found a company you would like to invest in, found it worthy, and found it on sale, the final step is to actually purchase the stock so you can start reaping the rewards.
-Buying shares in that company will require you to go through a broker.
+Buying shares in that company will require you to go through a brokerage firm.
 Brokers enable you to easily buy and sell shares in any public company, but they do charge a fee for their services.

 For beginner investors with small amounts of money, online brokers are the best choice because the high brokerage fees of traditional brokers have the potential to eat up any profits.